 Many big home builders design their homes in such a way that they can still meet the national energy standards with a low rating like R2.5 insulation the ceiling.
 You can top this up with an additional layer of R3.5 ceiling insulation batts.
 Many homes have some form of insulation; however, the effectiveness of this insulation may have declined over the years.
 If the insulation was installed during the Government Home Insulation Scheme, then it is worth checking if the insulation was installed correctly.
 Even small gaps can greatly reduce the effectiveness of the batts.
 Depending on the thickness of the existing insulation, you can consider adding R3.5 insulation batts.

 Insulation will continue to save money and provide home comfort for the life of the building.
 Knauf Earthwool and Autex Greenstuf offer product warranties of 50 years.
-Bradford Insulation offers a 70 year warranty and Fletcher Insulation offers a lifetime consumer warranty.
-If you have any questions please do not hesitate to contact us on 1300 729 639.
+Bradford Insulation offers a 70 year warranty and Fletcher Pink Batts offers a lifetime consumer warranty.
+R3.5 insulation is available in both glasswool and polyester materials, for example;

 |Fletcher Pink Batts||Bradford Polymax|

 Where it’s obvious that it will be difficult, if not impossible, to insulate the entire ceiling area after plaster, you may need to settle for compromise.
 Install any ‘problem areas’ before plaster, and then load the remaining bags in the ceiling for easy access when climbing up ‘after plaster’ to finish job.
 Additionally, avoid any gaps in the insulation to ensure that the maximum R-value potential is being reached.
 Remember that although there is a squeeze to fit the insulation in tight spaces, do not compress bulk insulation as this can significantly reduce its effectiveness.